Skip to main content

 • Description of both the nominee’s ability to lead, motivate, manage and inspire others, as well as the ability to work within a team

-• Description of the nominee’s support of other non-profits where he/she may not have led fundraising efforts, but was active volunteering for the organizations
+• Description of the nominee’s support of other non-profits where individuals may not have led fundraising efforts, but was active volunteering for the organizations

 OUTSTANDING CORPORATION (more than 50 employees)